Heat vs. Knicks: Betting Trends, Record ATS, Home/Road Splits

 Heat Betting Records & Stats

-- Miami and its opponents have combined to score more than 209.5 points in 63 of 82 games this season.
+- Miami's 82 games this season have gone over this contest's total of 206.5 points 63 times.

-- Miami's games this year have an average total of 219.3, 9.8 more points than this matchup's over/under.
+- The average total in Miami's outings this year is 219.3, 12.8 more than this matchup's over/under.

+- So far this season, the Heat have compiled a 30-52-0 record against the spread.

+- Miami has entered the game as favorites 56 times this season and won 35, or 62.5%, of those games.

-- The moneyline for this contest implies a 64.9% chance of a victory for the Heat.
+- The oddsmakers' moneyline implies a 65.5% chance of a victory for the Heat.

 Knicks Betting Records & Stats

-- New York and its opponents have combined to score more than 209.5 points in 69 of 82 games this season.
+- New York has played 71 games this season that ended with a combined score higher than 206.5 points.

-- New York's games this year have had a 229.1-point total on average, 19.6 more points than this matchup's over/under.
+- The average over/under for New York's contests this season is 229.1, 22.6 more points than this game's point total.

 - The Knicks have been underdogs in 39 games this season and have come away with the win 19 times (48.7%) in those contests.

-- New York has a record of 3-8, a 27.3% win rate, when it is set as the underdog by +150 or more by oddsmakers this season.
+- New York has a record of 2-8, a 20% win rate, when it is set as the underdog by +155 or more by sportsbooks this season.

-- Sportsbooks have implied with the moneyline set for this matchup that New York has a 40% chance of pulling out a win.
+- New York has an implied victory probability of 39.2% according to the moneyline set for this matchup.

 Heat vs. Knicks Over/Under Stats (Regular Season)